cristofercruz/gb-camera-frames/README.md

 ## Usage
 Your modified ROM will load into emulators but may show a warning about incorrect checksum.
 Eventually, your rom can be loaded onto a custom flashable Game Boy Camera cartridge once it becomes available.

+## Notes
+This script will also patch your rom to expose all 8 available wild frame slots.
+The Japan region PocketCamera normally only exposes 6 wild frames and the international region Game Boy Camera only exposes 7.

 ## Credits
 Thanks to @jkbenaim for their [gbcamextract](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and tile map addresses.